rss2025-9/final_challenge2025/README.md

 * You should escape Vector's fortress and return to the starting location

 ***!!!UPDATED!!!*** Things to note:
-* Any 2 points on the map can be chosen, so you should test your ability to navigate between any two points.
-However, these points will be similar to the ones already marked.
-* The bananas will be propped up ***on the ground*** (so homography and YOLO should both work)
+* The bananas will be ***propped up on the ground*** (so homography and YOLO should both work)
-* Successful pickup entails stopping within ***1m** of the banana and saving the image ***with the bounding box***
+* Successful pickup entails stopping within ***1m*** of the banana and saving the image with the bounding box
+   * If you are having trouble doing both, prioritize ***saving the image***.
+* We will choose two points randomly on the map.
+However ***these points will be similar to the ones marked in both the image and in real life***
 * You should stop once you see the red light, but you can go once you stop seeing the red light (you ***do not*** need to detect a green light)
 * You can return to start in one of 2 ways:
    * Go back via your original path.
 In this case, the TA crossing and surveillance light are ***bidirectional*** -- you will need to pass them again.
    * Go around the map (through the long hallway and vending machines).
-You will not need to pass the TA crossing and surveillance light again, but the back hallway is difficult to localize in, so consider carefully!
+You will not need to pass the TA crossing and surveillance light again, but the back hallway is difficult to localize in

 <img src="media/Final Challenge Shrinkray Heist Map.png" width="400"/>